MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/httpclient/httpclient-delete-method.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# HttpClient.Delete(String, var HttpResponseMessage) Method
+# HttpClient.Delete(Text, var HttpResponseMessage) Method
 > **Version**: _Available or changed with runtime version 1.0._

 Sends a DELETE request to delete the resource identified by the request URL.